A Restless Bandit Model for Dynamic Ride Matching with Reneging Travelers: Conclusion

-We have modeled a large scale multi-rider matching problem as an extended RMABP, where passengers are potentially different in terms of travel preferences and destinations and reneging behaviors are considered.
-This problem, referred to as the RMP, is complicated by the heterogeneity of passengers who are able to share vehicles with each other, the reneging passengers and the large size of the problem.
-It has been shown in Section~\ref{subsec:whittle_indices} that RMP reduces to a standard RMABP for a very special case, where the Whittle index policy is a scalable policy and approximates optimality.
+We have formulated the multi-rider matching problem as an MDP consisting of parallel sub-processes, where travelers dynamically arrive with potentially different travel preferences, sources and destinations.
+We have considered the reneging behaviors of the travelers without assuming any maximal waiting time.
+This problem, referred to as the RMP, is complicated by the heterogeneous travelers who may share rides with each other, the reneging behaviors and the large problem size.

-For the general RMP, we have proposed a BI policy by applying the Whittle relaxation technique.
-BI is scalable for our RMP with a large number of different passengers destined to different locations.
-The BI policy prioritizes passengers and the associated RS services according to a ranking of their bivariate indices, which are curves in a real-valued coordinate.
-We have proved in Proposition~\ref{prop:priority} that the ranking of the bivariate indices can be directly indicated by those of the Whittle indices in a surrogate model.
-The effectiveness of the BI policy has been further demonstrated through extensive numerical simulation with real-world settings.
-Compared to the baseline policies, BI achieves over $21\%$ higher average rewards and saves $30\%$ average waiting time of served passengers.

-To the best of our knowledge, there is no existing work that studied the multi-rider matching problem with enabled reneging behaviors that has been analyzed in this paper.
-This is also the first attempt of applying the Whittle relaxation technique to an extended RMABP where sub-processes with multiple action variables subject to different action constraints are inevitable.
+We have proposed the BI policy by extending the Whittle relaxation technique to the RMP.
+The storage and computational complexity of implementing the BI policy are linear and logarithmic, respectively, to the number of candidate matches between different riders and drivers.
+The BI policy prioritizes travelers and the candidate matches according to a ranking of their bivariate indices, which intuitively represent the marginal profits of selecting certain riders and drivers to match each other.
+We have proved that, in a special case, the bivariate indices lead to a policy optimal to the relaxed version of the RMP.
+For the general case, the effectiveness of the BI policy has been demonstrated through extensive numerical simulations in real-world settings.
+Compared to the baseline policies, BI achieves significantly higher average rewards with a compatible average waiting time of the served travelers.
+This is also the first attempt at adopting and extending the Whittle relaxation technique to the problem, where sub-processes with multiple action variables subject to different action constraints are inevitable.